--Explain how tobacco dependent clients can defeat mental gremlins to break smoking patterns.
+-Explain how can tobacco dependent clients defeat mental gremlins to break smoking patterns.

--Explain the five elements of the S.A.L.E.S. approach.
+-Name the five elements of the S.A.L.E.S. approach.

--Explain the Four Triggers for smoking.
+-Name Four Triggers for smoking.

--Explain the three rules of relapse.
+-Name the three rules of relapse.

--Explain five skills for coping with cravings.
+-Name five skills for coping with cravings.

 -Explain the difference between consonant and dissonant smokers.

--Explain three important factors associated with successful adult smoking cessation.
+-Name three important factors associated with successful adult smoking cessation.

--Explain four barriers to smoking cessation experienced by older women.
+-Name four barriers to smoking cessation experienced by older women.

--Explain four mood-specific interventions for smoking cessation.
+-Name four mood-specific interventions for smoking cessation were proposed by Hall.

--Explain the five categories of self-efficacy proposed by Marlatt.
+-Name five categories of self-efficacy proposed by Marlatt.